camillefrayssinhes/thepandassurfers.github.io/index.md

 ## How does the media coverage of Apple evolve over time?

 Thousands of events occur around the world every day, and humans notice only a small subset of these events.
 Yet, the media attract attention to specific events.
-In this regard, a company’s media visibility will definitely affect its stock price.
-Are there any specific patterns we can observe across the years, for instance bigger media coverage when there is the keynote?
+In this regard, **a company’s media visibility will definitely affect its stock price.** Are there any specific patterns we can observe across the years, for instance bigger media coverage when there is the keynote?

-Let's investigate the relationships between the fluctuations of the stock market of Apple and the media coverage related to this company for a period of 5 years (2015–2019).
+Let's investigate the **relationship between the fluctuations of the stock market of Apple and the media coverage related to this company** for a period of 13 years (2008–2020).

 We have a look at the daily number of quotes related to Apple between 2015 and 2019.
 Here again, the daily number of quotes is displayed in blue, and the top 2% of the days for which the number of quotes related to Apple is maximal is displayed in red.
 In the same idea, similar trends are observed top 2% of days for maximal quotations of Apple over the years.
 We can already make a few interesting observations.